 We are currently planning to offer our trip in 2022 to coincide with the Thamshing Phala Phoepa festival, in Bumtang, and the Gangtey Tshecho festival in Gangtey.

 You’ll get to photograph with acclaimed National Geographic photographer, author, and expedition leader Christopher P. Baker, the Lowell Thomas Award 2008 ‘Travel Journalist of the Year.’
 Christopher’s images and self-illustrated articles have appeared in hundreds of magazines, from BBC, CNN and Newsweek to National Geographic, National Wildlife and Penthouse; as well as scores of calendars, brochures, coffee-table books and travel guidebooks.
 His work for National Geographic, not least, includes photographing the National Geographic Traveler Colombia and National Geographic Traveler Costa Rica guidebooks on assignment.
 Chris’ profession as a full-time travel journalist informs his work, which is also represented by Getty Images.
 His rich archive of images and travel experiences spans the world, from India, Sudan and Nepal to Morocco, Micronesia and the Marquesas Islands.
-Plus, Chris has led more than 100 tours to destinations from Colombia, Costa Rica, and Cuba to Great Britain, Korea, Mozambique, and Oman, including photo tours for Jim Cline Photo Tours, Lumaria Workshops, National Geographic Expeditions, Santa Fe Photo Workshops, and UnCruise Adventures.
+Plus, Chris has led more than 100 tours and expeditions worldwide, including photo tours and workshops for Jim Cline Photo Tours, Lumaria Workshops, National Geographic Expeditions, Santa Fe Photo Workshops, and UnCruise Adventures.

 LIMITED TO 10 PEOPLE